Special equipment: a deep-frying thermometer

 Place the brisket in a large pan with the pickling seasoning and enough water to fill the pan halfway.
 Cover and cook for 3 hours.
 Let cool partially, and then refrigerate to cool completely (for at least 3 hours total if you cut the brisket into pieces, or overnight if cooling it whole).

 Dice the brisket and puree in a food processor until a paste forms (some chunks are fine).
 Add the sauerkraut, cream cheese and Swiss cheese and mix well.
 Shape the mixture into little spheres the size of golf balls; set aside.

-In a large heavy-bottomed saucepan, pour enough vegetable oil to fill the pan about a third of the way.
-Heat over medium heat until a deep-frying thermometer inserted in the oil reaches 350 degrees F.
+In a large heavy-bottomed saucepan fitted with a deep-frying thermometer, pour enough vegetable oil to fill the pan about a third of the way.
+Heat over medium heat until the oil reaches 350 degrees F.

-In three separate containers put the flour, buttermilk and panko breadcrumbs mixed with fresh parsley.
+In three separate containers put the flour, buttermilk, and breadcrumbs mixed with parsley.
 Take a sphere and coat in the flour, dredge in the buttermilk and then coat in the breadcrumbs.
 Repeat with the remaining spheres.
 Fry in batches--making sure all the fritters are submerged--until golden brown, 3 to 5 minutes.

 Serve the fritters with the Whole-Grain Honey Mustard Horseradish Dipping Sauce on the side.

 Mix together the mayonnaise, honey, Dijon mustard, horseradish, whole-grain mustard, rice vinegar, dry mustard and granulated garlic in a large bowl.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.

 Recipe courtesy of Kitty Hoynes Irish Pub & Restaurant, Syracuse, NY